-366 - AP ENVIRONMENTAL SCIENCE | 1.0 credit (AY)
+366 - AP ENVIRONMENTAL SCIENCE | 1.0 credit

 The goal of this year-long course is to provide students with the scientific principles, concepts, and methodologies required to understand the interrelationships of the natural world.
 The Earth itself is one interconnected system, and humans affect this system.
 Environmental problems have a cultural and social context.
 Our very survival depends on developing practices that will achieve sustainable systems.
 In this course students will identify and analyze environmental problems, both natural and human-made.
 Students will learn to evaluate the relative risks associated with these problems and alternative solutions for resolving or preventing them.
-PREREQUISITE: Completion of Biology and C or better in Algebra 1; To have a successful, complete experience in this AP course, students must complete the AP Environmental Exam.
+PREREQUISITES: Completion of Biology and C or better in Algebra 1

+To have a successful, complete experience in this AP course, students must complete the AP Environmental Exam.
+If a student does not complete the AP Environmental Exam they will not receive a weighted grade.